Mr-Ultimate/nand2tetris/README.md

 Above you'll see that the output of that chip goes to the main output, one of the pins splits off to `ng`, and then each half of the bus also splits off to the sub-buses `half1` and `half2`.

 ###Project 3
+It appears there might be an error in the source code, the original `RAM16K.hdl` file has this specification for the address:

+    IN in[16], load, address[14]

+However, 14 bits was not sufficient to address all the memory locations.
+You need 3 to address the included RAM4K units, and then 12 for the address needs of those units.
+The only change needed was to change the 14 to 15.
+(And then all the tests pass.)

+    IN in[16], load, address[15]